serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

           serviceRoleArn: arn:aws:iam::${self:custom.awsAccountId}:role/ElasticSearch-${self:custom.esRoleName}
 ```

-We add the Serverless-AppSync-Plugin to the `custom` section and tell it where to find the schema file and mapping templates we created earlier.
-We also specify the datsource for the API, in our case elasticsearch, and the authentication type securing the API, in our case we are using an API key which AWS will generate for us.
-Finally we specify a couple of environment variables that the plugin requires, the ID of the account where we created the elasticsearch cluster earlier together with the endpoint URL.
+We add the Serverless-AppSync-Plugin to the `custom` section, and tell it where to find the schema file and mapping templates we created earlier.
+We also specify the data source for the API (in our case, Elasticsearch), and the authentication type securing the API (in our case, we are using an API key which AWS will generate for us).

+We then specify a couple of environment variables that the plugin requires, and the ID of the account where we created the Elasticsearch cluster earlier together with the endpoint URL.
 We will need to set the `AWS_ACCOUNT_ID` variable in our environment along with `ES_ENDPOINT` before running the command to deploy our GraphQL API.
 We can use the `aws-cli` tools to dynamically populate the latter.

-Create a file called `.env` with the following contents, updating the `AWS_ACCOUNT_ID` with the appropriate value.
+Create a file called `.env` with the following contents, updating the `AWS_ACCOUNT_ID` with the appropriate value:

 ```Shell
 # .env